microsoft/LearnTogether-Collaboration-Brainstorm-App/README.md

 Brainstorm is an example of using the Fluid Framework to build a collaborative line of business application.
 In this example each user can create their own sticky notes that is managed on a board.
 Ideas that have been "liked" appear in a list and are sorted based upon the number likes.

-## Running the App Locally with FRS as the Fluid Service

-To run this follow the steps below:

-1. Open a terminal window at the root of the project.
-1. Run `npm install` from the root
-1. Run `export REACT_APP_FLUID_CLIENT=frs` in the terminal to create an environment variable (if using PowerShell run `$env:REACT_APP_FLUID_CLIENT='frs'`).
-This will cause the app to use FRS instead of Tinylicious for the Fluid service.
-)
-1. Run `npm start` to start the client
-1. Navigate to `http://localhost:3000` in a browser tab

 ## Running the App Locally with Tinylicious as the Fluid Service

 To run this follow the steps below: